Friends, behold one of the tastiest veggie burgers we’ve ever had.

 Add your drained, soaked cashews to a small blender.
 Take your roasted head of garlic and press out the softened garlic by squeezing from the base up until all of the garlic is extracted.

 To the blender also add fresh garlic, avocado oil, water (or almond milk), and a pinch each salt and pepper.
 Blend on high until creamy and smooth, scraping down sides as needed.
 Taste and adjust seasonings as needed, adding more olive oil or water for creaminess or salt for saltiness.
 Transfer to a serving dish and set aside.

 To caramelize onions, heat a large skillet over medium heat.
 Once hot, add 1-2 Tbsp avocado oil, the sliced onion, and a pinch of salt.
 Sauté, stirring frequently, until light golden brown and very soft (see photo).
 Remove from skillet and set aside.

 Return the skillet to the stovetop (or heat a grill and lightly oil grilling surface).
-Once hot, add portobello mushrooms — only as many as will fit comfortably in the pan — and sauté for 2-4 minutes on each side, or until the mushrooms are deep golden brown on the edges and slightly softened (see photo).
+Once hot, add portobello mushrooms — only as many as will fit comfortably in the pan — and sauté for about 3-6 minutes on each side, or until the mushrooms are deep golden brown on the edges and softened/reduced in size (see photo).
 While cooking, brush with any leftover marinade for extra flavor.

 At this time, prepare any serving items, such as browning hamburger buns on the skillet (or grill), slicing tomato, or chopping greens.